 With a limited-time balance transfer offer, if you are approved you will pay a lower rate for a specific period of time.
 At the end of that specified period, any balance you have remaining will accrue interest at the standard rate for that card.

 “There are many ways to get out of debt,” says U.S. News and World Report credit card expert and consumer finance analyst Beverly Harzog, “But if you still have good-to-excellent credit (a FICO score of at least 720 or so), a balance transfer credit card might be your get-out-of-debt ticket.”

 If you have great credit, you might qualify for a balance transfer credit card that offers a 0% introductory interest rate.
 Right now, the best cards have intro periods ranging from 12 months to 21 months.

 But note that there’s a balance transfer fee of 3% to 5% with most credit cards.
 If you end up paying a fee, make sure you add that to the cost of repaying the debt.

 For instance, if you transfer $5,000 to a card with a 3% transfer fee, you’ll owe an extra $150 (5,000 x .03 = 150), and that will bring the total amount you owe to $5,150.

 In many cases, you’ll still come out ahead because what you save on interest more than makes up for the fee.
 But do run the calculations and make sure the card you’re considering is worth the transfer fee.

 What if your credit score is less than ideal?
-Don’t fret, because you still have options.
-There are balance transfer cards out there that don’t offer a 0% APR, but that might have a balance transfer APR that’s better than the one you have now.
+There are balance transfer cards out there that might have a balance transfer APR that’s better than the average interest rate you’re paying now.

-When you are considering different balance transfer offers, it’s important that you understand exactly what you’re getting yourself into when you apply.
-Comparing different offers can be challenging, but generally you want to be looking at:
+When you are considering balance transfer offers, it’s important to understand exactly what you’re getting yourself into when you apply.
+Comparing different offers can be challenging, but generally, you want to be looking at: